"What is a herd share program?

 Raw milk contains many components that kill pathogens and strengthen the immune system.
 These include lacto-peroxidase, lacto-ferrin, anti-microbial components of blood (leukocytes, B-macrophages, neutrophils, T-lymphocytes, immunoglobulins and antibodies), special carbohydrates (polysaccharides and oligosaccharides), special fats (medium chain fatty acids, phospholipids and spingolipids), complement enzymes, lysozyme, hormones, growth factors, mucins, fibronectin, glycomacropeptide, beneficial bacteria, bifidus factor and B12-binding protein.
 These components are largely inactivated by the heat of pasteurization and ultrapasteurization.This five-fold protective system destroys pathogens in the milk, stimulates the Immune system, builds healthy gut wall, prevents absorption of pathogens and toxins in the gut and ensures assimilation of all the nutrients.So powerful is the anti-microbial system in raw milk that when large quantities of pathogens are added to raw milk, their numbers diminish over time and eventually disappear.

-Raw milk that has been produced under sanitary and healthy conditions is a safe and healthy food.
-It is important that the animals are healthy and do not have any infections (such as mastitis).
-The animals should be eating food appropriate for them, which for goats is mostly grass, hay or silage, with only a small amount of grain, if any.
+Raw milk that has been produced under sanitary and healthy conditions is generally a safe and healthy food.
+It is important that the animals are healthy and do not have any diseases, many which can be contagious to humans through milk!
+The animals should be eating food appropriate for them, which for goats is mostly grass, hay or silage, with only a small amount of grain.
 The milk should be full-fat milk, as the important anti-microbial and health-supporting components are in the fat.
 The animals should be milked under sanitary conditions and the milk chilled down immediately.